-Pedestrian gates and driveways in plastic-coated steel
+Pedestrian gates and driveway gates in plastic-coated steel

 Designed to complete the fencing of a private green area, they are characterised by a simple and linear style.
 Both have a perimeter frame and support poles that offer solidity and strength.
 The coating is obtained by phosphating with zinc salts and polyester lamination to ensure excellent performance over time.

 The perfect combination of aesthetics and technical performance.
-The Moonline line gates are part of an innovative integrated fence system, devoted to minimal lines and high safety standards based on solidity, durability and the intelligent use of light as a further element to protect the private area.
-Moonline gates are available in two different lines: O Type, characterised by soft lines, and Q Type, characterised by square shapes.
+The Moonline range gates are part of an innovative integrated fence system, devoted to minimal lines and high safety standards based on solidity, durability and the intelligent use of light as a further element to protect the private area.
+Moonline gates are available in two different designs: O Type, characterised by soft lines, and Q Type, characterised by square shapes.